nathan-pham/caret-notes/CHEM-SELF/khan academy/atoms, compounds, and ions/7 dalton's atomic theory.md

 **Dalton's atomic theory**: describes matter in terms of atoms, based on
 - **law of conservation of mass**: all matter is made of indivisible atoms, it cannot be created nor destroyed
 - **law of constant composition**: all atoms of an element are identical in mass and properties

-- compounds are made of a combination of atoms
+compounds are made of a combination of atoms chemical reactions are the rearrangement of atoms

+1. all matter is made of atoms
+2. all atoms of a given mass are identical in mass and properties (only mostly true because isotopes cause differences in mass)
+3. compounds are a combination of different atoms; atoms are indivisible and only combine in whole number ratios
-- chemical reactions are the rearrangement of atoms
+4. chemical reactions rearrange (not destroy) atoms

 ## Basis for Dalton's Theory
 **law of conservation of mass**: in a closed system, matter is not created nor destroyed